-None
+– ITU-T SG13, SG20

 Standardization bodies

 – ISO/IEC JTC1 SC6

 Draft Question Q/12

 Performance of packet-based networks and other networking technologies

 (Continuation of Question 17/12)

 Motivation

 As critical communications services increase their reliance on new networking technologies like MPLS and Ethernet over various network domains, network performance remains important to the user's experience.
 When several network operators work together to provide end-to-end communications, each needs to understand how to achieve the end-to-end performance objectives.
 Such objectives must be both adequate for the service being offered and feasible based on the available networking technologies.